Financial Time Machine List

 You Don’t Need That Many LPs!

-Yes in University, I spent a lot of the money that I had built up as a “nest egg” from age 12-19 on Vinyl LPs, mostly because I was bored.
+Yes in University, I spent a lot of the money that I had built up as a “nest egg” from age 12-19 on Vinyl LPs.
 Why did I do this, mostly because I could.
 I do love music, and some of those albums I still treasure, but holy crap dude, that was a lot of money spent in a short time on something you don’t use any more!

 To quote the Men in Black, “…This is gonna replace CD’s soon; guess I’ll have to buy the White Album again ….“, you know how many different formats I have Exile on Main Street ?
 I can’t find my 8-track version though.